 A definitely optimistic future needs engineers to build underwater cities and spaceships.
-A indefinitely optimistic future needs bankers and lawyers.
+An indefinitely optimistic future needs bankers and lawyers.
 Finance embodies indefinite thinking because it is the only way to make money when you have no idea how to create wealth (understand: value).

 Bright people head to Wall Street because they have no real plan for their careers.
 They find out that finance itself is indefinite.
-Since no one knows nothing because no one has any vision, diversifying through investing into a portfolio of companies becomes the norm.
+Since no one knows anything because no one has any vision, diversifying through investing into a portfolio of companies becomes the norm.

 The indefiniteness of finance is weird.
 When a founder sells his company, he gets money but has no idea what to do with it, so he invests it in a bank.
-The bank has no idea what to do with it, so they invest it into different companies.
+The bank has no idea what to do with it, so they invest it in different companies.
 The companies try to increase their share price by generating cash flows.
 They can then distribute dividends or buy shares back, and the whole cycle repeats.

 Conclusion: no one knows what to do with money in an indefinite world.
 Money becomes more valuable than anything else you could do with it.
 So you seek to maximize its amount…for its own sake.